 Day 5 – Hoi An / Travel to Hanoi

-If you have a later flight to Hanoi and you have already ventured the city enough, you can head outside the city for a couple additional activity options:
+If you have an evening flight to Hanoi and you have already ventured the city enough, you can head outside Hoi An for a couple additional activity options:

-Take a look at some Marble Mountain and Danang tours that may work best for you!
+Take a look at this Marble Mountain tour that may work for you!